coredns/coredns.io/content/manual/explugins.md

 # External Plugins

-CoreDNS comes with a decent set of plugins, but not all plugins are included in the default install.
-You can easily find [external plugins on our website](/explugins), or develop one yourself.
+CoreDNS comes with a large set of plugins, but not all (existing) plugins are included in the default install.
+You can find [external plugins on our website](/explugins), or develop one yourself.

 Enabling plugins is a compile time affair in CoreDNS, so you'll need to have [CoreDNS' source code](/installation.md#source).